GandalfUK/RetroPie-BeebEm/README.md

 # RetroPie-BeebEm

-This is a fork of https://github.com/zerojay/RetroPie-Extra-unstable It's only purpose is to make installing BeebEm to RetroPie easier.
+This is a fork of https://github.com/zerojay/RetroPie-Extra-unstable Its only purpose is to make installing BeebEm to RetroPie easier.
 For that reason everything not related to BeebEm has been removed.

 Changes